JULIA STARCHILD and other stories

 Stephen Romano's epic tale of tragedy and triumph, sex and drugs, art and mayhem, and cinematic alchemy will take you on a journey that transcends time and family.
-Originally published here at the Express as a serialized novella in six parts, JULIA STARCHILD is now presented in a revised print edition from Eibon Press, with all new chapters and illustrations by Stephen himself.
-Accompanied by thirteen all new stories, this is Romano's fourth and most challenging collection of short fiction, one that asks his usual hard questions, but probes even further into worlds and realities unknown.
+Originally published here at the Express as a serialized novella in six parts, JULIA STARCHILD is now presented in a revised print edition from Animated Alligator Unlimited, with all new chapters and illustrations by Stephen himself.
+Accompanied by FIFTEEN ALL-NEW STORIES, never-before-published, this is Romano's fourth and most challenging collection of short fiction, one that asks his usual hard questions, but probes even further into worlds and realities unknown.

 MASTERS OF HORROR: INCIDENT ON AND OFF A MOUNTAIN ROAD (2005)

 In 2005, thirteen of the horror genres most legendary directors were assembled for an unprecedented effort: the creation of “short films” that would present their purest, most undiluted vision.
 Produced by STARZ and originally aired on Showtime, the first episode was INCIDENT ON AN OFF A MOUNTAIN ROAD, a hard-hitting adaptation of Joe R. Lansdale’s short story by screenwriter Stephen Romano, working with the film’s director, the legendary genre mavrick Don Coscarelli, maker of the PHANTASM films, BUBBA HO TEP and THE BEASTMASTER.
 Met with unanimous critical praise, the short film remains among the best-reviewed effort of the director’s career, and most beloved of the series, along with John Carpenter’s CIGARETTE BURNS.